thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 the "Write-Composite" operation can be used by the Server to update values of a number of different Resources across different Instances of one or more Objects.
 The Write-Composite operation provides a list of all resources to be updated, and their new values, using the SenML JSON/CBOR format.
 Unlike for Write operation, the Resources that are not provided are not impacted by the operation.
-Examples are shown in Section 7.4.5.
-SenML JSON.

 The "Write-Composite" operation is atomic and cannot have partial success.
 That is, if the client supports this operation, it MUST reject a Server request where it cannot successfully write all the requested values to the requested